petehellyer/Neuroscience-Python-Course-Development/Exercises/Exercises.md

 ## 3. The RNA complementary (⭐️)
 Transcription is the process in which DNA is converted to RNA.
 To do this, it is necessary to map each letter in a DNA sequence to its complemet `A -> U`, `T -> A`, `G -> C` and `C -> G`.
 Define a function that takes an input a DNA sequence and returns the RNA complementary.

+## 4. Implement a Ceasar seifer (⭐️⭐️⭐️)
+Another way to encode messages is through a Ceasar seifer.
+Here you are given a message and a key, which is a number, and the encoding is done by shifting the number in *key* places.
+So, if the key = 2, then `A` becomes `C` and `B` becomes `D` (and so on).

-## 5. Cognitive data analysis (⭐️⭐️⭐️)
+## 5. Cognitive data analysis (⭐️⭐️⭐️⭐️)
 We have collected behavioural and cognitive data from 100 people as part of a study called GBIT (Great Britain Intelligence Test).
-The data consists in their performance in three cognitive tasks, as well as their demographics.
+The data consists in their performance in three cognitive tasks, as well as their demographics and measures of their mental health.
+This data are provided in two separate dataframes: `cognitive.csv` contains the results in the cognitive tasks, and `demographics.csv` contains the answers from questionnaires.
 The data were anonymised and a basic processing was already completed.
 The aim of this exercise is to properly clean the data and run some statistical tests to analyse them.

     IMPORTANT: To be able to complete this exercise you must have completed the statistical theory and coding tutorial

 1. Import the data in the format of a `pandas` dataframe.
 2. Check the column headers, shape of the dataframe and types of columns.
 There is a column that should be an integer and is, instead a string.
 Detect that column and change the variable type.
-2.
+3. Currently, the index of the dataframe is not easy to interpret.
+Change it and replace it with the values in the `user_id`
+3. Find out which columns have missing values and how many they are for each column.
+If a column is more than 50% NA then drop it.
+Once you have filtered the columns, filter the dataframe for the remaining rows without missing values.
+4. Find out if there are duplicates in the dataframe.
+If there are duplicates,